mhzone/Timed-Info-Box/README.md

 ```C#
 i.Show();
 ```
-Note - for proper operation include the 2 ico images in the same directory as the dll, or modify the code accordingly.
+Important - for proper operation include the 2 ico images in the same directory as the dll, or modify the code accordingly.
 #### Parameters
 message - text to be displayed in box. default value = Information.\
 delay - time to live for window in milliseconds. default value = 3000 (3 seconds).\